seanhenry/SwiftMockGeneratorForXcode/README.md

 - Copy the app to the `Applications` folder.
 - Open the app
 - Select the path to your project ([Why do I have to do this?](#why-do-i-have-to-set-a-path-to-my-project))
+- Go to `System Preferences -> Extensions -> Xcode Source Editor` and make sure `Mock Generator` is enabled.
 - Open Xcode

 ## How to create a new Swift mock